 Because their nutritional value is similar, these two fruits provide similar health benefits, like their anti-inflammatory and antioxidant properties.
 Also, because of their high potassium content, eating both fruits will lower blood pressure and reduce the risk of heart disease.
 Along with this, the large amount of fiber in plantains and bananas is great for digestive health.

 You Can't Judge a Fruit By Its Peel

-However, aside from their nutritional similarities, there are many differences between plantains vs bananas.
+However, aside from their nutritional similarities, there are many differences between plantains and bananas.
 Most importantly, they taste different!
-Bananas are sweet, often used in desserts like pie or banana bread or eaten on their own as a snack.
+Bananas are sweet, often used in desserts like pie or banana bread, or eaten on their own as a snack.
 Plantains, on the other hand, are typically on the savory side.
 They are sometimes called the "cooking banana" because they're not enjoyable to eat raw.
 When plantains ripen, they become sweeter, but they never taste like a banana.

 You can tell the ripeness of a plantain by its color; green plantains are unripe, while yellow/black ones are ripe.
 Unripe plantains are savory and are used more like a vegetable in cooking, while ripe plantains will be on the sweeter side.
 Plantains should be treated like potatoes in cooking, and like potatoes, they are typically boiled, fried, or roasted.

 Another difference between these fruits is their texture; plantains are starchy and have less sugar than bananas, along with having a thicker skin than their sweet counterparts.
 Ripe plantains are dry in texture, while ripe bananas have a smooth and creamy texture.
 Because of these differences, plantains retain their form after cooking, which is why they are so perfect to fry.
-Although plantains are in the banana family, there are lots of differences when it comes to the plantain vs the banana!
+Although plantains are in the banana family, there are lots of differences when it comes to a plantain vs a banana!